LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Theory and Method

 \section{Theory and Method}

-In this section, we first present a theoretical analysis of GPCL concerning the hindrance on learning new tasks under the \emph{orthogonal condition} (Theorem \ref{theorem_1} and Definition \ref{define_of_hfc}).
-Subsequently, as illustrated in Figure \ref{main_pic}, we introduce the plug-in module \textbf{Learning Whether to Grow (LW2G)}, which consists of three components: DGA, CPK, and FFT.
+In this section, we first present a theoretical analysis of GPCL concerning the hindrance to learning new tasks under the \emph{orthogonal condition} (Theorem \ref{theorem_1} and Definition \ref{define_of_hfc}).
+Subsequently, as illustrated in Figure \ref{main_pic}, we simply use an example with three tasks to introduce the plug-in method \textbf{Learning Whether to Grow (LW2G)}, which consists of two components: DGA and CPK.
+Additionally, a pseudocode for a general scenario is provided in Algorithm \ref{algo_LW2G}.